 (b) unless the contrary intention appears, other words and expressions have the same respective meanings as they have in the policy.

-[Regulation 2 amended in Gazette 21 Dec 1999 p.
+[Regulation 2 amended: Gazette 21 Dec 1999 p.
 6404.]

 3. Definition of “atmospheric waste”

 (1) For the purposes of paragraph (a) of the definition of “atmospheric waste” in clause 3(1) of the policy, sulphur dioxide is a prescribed kind of gaseous substance.